Food Allergies or Food Intolerance?

-What’s the difference between a food allergy and a food inteolerance?
+What’s the difference between a food allergy and a food intolerance?

 Food allergies are an immune system response typically characterized by hives, shortness of breath, upset stomach and in some cases anaphylaxis.
-We most commonly hear of food allergies to nuts, shellfish, wheat and dairy.
+We most commonly hear of food allergies to nuts, shellfish, eggs, wheat, and dairy.

-Not as limiting, food intolerances can include any food- from tomatoes to turnips- and are characterized by digestive disorders, auto-immune disorders, migraines, obesity, chronic fatigue, joint pain, skin disorders and behavioral issues.
+Not as limiting, food intolerances can include any food- from tomatoes to added dyes to turnips- and are characterized by digestive disorders, auto-immune disorders, migraines, obesity, chronic fatigue, joint pain, skin disorders, and behavioral issues.

 Diagnosis, however, is not that high due to the unlimited amount of symptoms, as well as the obscurity of which food may be causing the intolerance.
 The problem with food intolerances is that many of us are diagnosed and treated for the symptoms (i.e. medicine for migraines) instead of the cause (i.e. an intolerance to, lets say, tomatoes).
 As a dietitian, when clients come in with above complaints, we many times look to an elimination diet to find these intolerances, but until recent blood tests have become available (and reliable) to the general public, we were many times taking blind shots as to the food cause.